 Students who earn a 4 or 5 on the AP Chemistry Exam are eligible to receive credit for the lecture courses: Chem 177 and 178, General Chemistry I and II (7 credits).
 To receive the credit, official AP chemistry exam scores must be sent directly to Iowa State University from the College Board.
-Also, if a student earns a 4 or 5 on their AP Chemistry Exam, they are then eligible to receive general chemistry laboratory credit(s): AP credit for chemistry laboratory is awarded upon inspection of the student’s AP lab notebook and course syllabus by the ISU chemistry department.
+Also, if a student earns a 4 or 5 on their AP Chemistry Exam, they are then eligible to receive general chemistry laboratory credit(s): AP credit for chemistry laboratory is awarded upon inspection of the student’s AP lab notebook, course syllabus, and formal lab reports by the ISU chemistry department.
 In order to receive credit in General Chemistry Laboratory, students must drop off or send the following information to the Undergraduate Chemistry Office in 1608 Gilman Hall (Ames, IA 50011).

-After the lab notebook, the syllabus, and the completed notebook form have been reviewed, the Chemistry Department will determine how much credit will be awarded to the student.
+After the lab notebook, the syllabus, formal lab reports, and the completed notebook form have been reviewed, the Chemistry Department will determine how much credit will be awarded to the student.
 Depending upon the AP chemistry lab course coverage, students will receive one of the following:

 a) 0 credits towards general chemistry lab